root-code-software/rails-2.5-app/README.md

 `rails new .` < === don't forget the point at the end!!

+`rails g rspec:install` < === to make `rspec` available!

-If it continue failing maybe you don't have the correct versions of any of the [pre requisites](#pre-requisites), so try to install all necesary before running the script.
+If it continue failing maybe you don't have the correct versions of any of the [pre requisites](#pre-requisites), so try to install all necesary packages/gems before running the script.
 Also you can [tell us](https://github.com/Israel-Laguan/rails-2.5-app/issues) and we'll try to address the issue.

 # Authors